SIsilicon/WorldEdit-BE/README.md

 ## Installation
 ### Locally
 First you must download the mcaddon file.
 You can find one in the [release section](https://github.com/SIsilicon/WorldEdit-BE/releases).
 After which, you open it with Minecraft and it will be imported into your game.
-Once there, choose a world you want to apply this addon to, and add the behaviour pack and resource pack together.
-The following experimental features must also be enabled.
+Once there, choose a world you want to apply this addon to, and add the behaviour pack (the resource pack should apply automatically).
+The "Holiday Creator Features" and "GameTest Framework" experimental features must also be enabled.
 ![GameTest Framework and Holiday Creator Features](docs/Experimental_Features.jpg) And that's it!
 Your world is ready for WorldEdit.